Marie-Philip Poulin: Captaincy (2015–present)

-Poulin was named as team captain for the 2015 IIHF Women's World Championship, and continued in the post through to the women's tournament at the 2018 Winter Olympics in Pyeongchang.
-She registered six points for Team Canada in the course of the tournament, including a goal in the final game that put Canada into the lead before they were subsequently overtaken to lose the game 3–2 in a shootout to Team USA.
+Poulin was named team captain for the 2015 IIHF Women's World Championship.
+She registered six points for Team Canada in the course of the tournament, including a goal in the final game, a 7–5 loss to Team USA.
+Poulin continued to serve as captain at the women's tournament at the 2018 Winter Olympics in Pyeongchang, where Canada won silver.

-Due to a knee injury sustained in the CWHL, Poulin withdrew early in the 2019 IIHF Women's World Championship after playing less than five minutes, and did not play for the rest of the series.
+Due to a knee injury sustained in the CWHL, Poulin withdrew from the 2019 IIHF Women's World Championship after playing less than five minutes.
 In her absence, Team Canada was defeated by Finland in the semi-final, missing the gold medal game for the first time in the history of the event.

-After a lengthy time off-ice due to injury and the cancellation of the 2020 edition of the world championships due to the COVID-19 pandemic, Poulin returned to the ice for a PWHPA showcase in May 2021.
-At the 2021 IIHF Women's World Championship, held in a bubble in Calgary, Poulin sustained an injury blocking a shot from a Swiss player in the group stage.
+After a lengthy time off-ice due to injury and the cancellation of the 2020 IIHF Women's World Championships due to the COVID-19 pandemic, Poulin returned to the ice for a PWHPA showcase in May 2021.
+At the 2021 IIHF Women's World Championship, held in a bubble in Calgary, Poulin sustained an injury blocking a shot from a Swiss player in a preliminary game.
 She was rested for the remainder of group play, as well as the quarter-final match, returning for the team's semi-final match against Switzerland, where she scored a goal as part of a 4–0 victory.
-In the final against the United States, Poulin scored the golden goal in overtime, earning Team Canada the gold medal over the United States for the first time since 2012.
+In the final against the United States, Poulin scored the golden goal in overtime, earning Canada the gold over the United States for the first time since 2012.
 She was named player of the game.
-Poulin's three golden goals at major tournaments far outstripped other players in international ice hockey.
+Poulin is the first ice hockey player in history to score three golden goals at major tournaments; as of 2025, she holds the world's only such "golden goal hat trick".